Master of Science in Robotics

 - An ability to recognize the tools/principles needed for understanding robotic and control systems by merging electrical and mechanical engineering, and computer science.

-- Electrical Engineering Concentration
+- Electrical and Computer Engineering Concentration

 - An ability to recognize the tools/principles needed for understanding robotic and control systems with a multidisciplinary approach that combines Electrical and Mechanical engineering, and Computer Science.